Dog Car Safety: A Complete Guide to Seats, Harnesses, and More...

 They are mainly for very small- to medium-sized dogs since they often need “extra padding” while travelling.
 These booster seats may or may not come with a built-in harness.
-Some dogs get motion sickness when the car moving, and it’s been reported that dog car seats can help with it.
+Some dogs get motion sickness when the car moving and some reports suggest that dog car seats can help with it.
 You also want to make sure the sides of the seat is high enough to prevent them from falling out of it due to sudden stops.

 When you’re ready to shop, the first thing you should do is look at the reviews and try to find ones that come from owners with a dog like yours.
 Check the pros and cons next.
 If you want a car seat, make sure you have the room to spare, as they’re the bulkiest option.